IcyNoctiluca/tabula/README.md

-# tabula - the game
+# Tabula - the game
 Play by running the Game class from command line

-First year java assignment
+First year computing assignment in Java